Digitising Recurring Journey in Insurance

 “If there is a lack of conviction, there is a lack of commitment.
 That in itself influences persistency.”

 Indian demographic is vast and varied.
 And each tier has a different behavioural experience.
 For instance, tier 1 & tier 2 are more financially enabled.
-Therefore, for these customers, the company needs to create a bouquet of experience they could choose from and take the process ahead.
+Therefore, for these customers, the company needs to create a bouquet of experiences they could choose from and take the process ahead.
 For tier 3, the company needs to know what segments it is touching.
 In essence, for the rural audience the company could create an experience using Aadhar and physical biometrics; and ensure consistency on authorization rather than registration perspective.

 Therefore, a blend of experience is paramount to cater to different sets of audiences.